kevinsmet/cegeka-kata/stories.md

     1. The starting player is the player right after the current winner, going clock-wise
 3. A player can give up
     1. Only if he is the current player
-    1. This player can no longer participate in the game in any way (and thus can no longer win the game)
+    1. This player can no longer participate in the gameInitializer in any way (and thus can no longer win the gameInitializer)
-    3. All of the eliminated player's cards (hand and palette cards) are removed from the game
+    3. All of the eliminated player's cards (hand and palette cards) are removed from the gameInitializer
-    2. If you are out of cards at the start of your turn and at least one other player is still in the game, your only option is to give up
+    2. If you are out of cards at the start of your turn and at least one other player is still in the gameInitializer, your only option is to give up
-    3. If only one player remains (because every one else has given up), that player is the winner and the game ends
+    3. If only one player remains (because every one else has given up), that player is the winner and the gameInitializer ends
 4. A player can play a card from his hand into his palette
     1. Only if he is the current player
     2. Only if playing that card would make him the winner when looking at the current rule.